majestic-mushrooms/majestic-mushrooms/README.md

 brew install postgresql
 ```

-Yarn is a replacement for npm.
-It's faster and *guarantees* consistency -- as you deploy your code in various environments, you won't run the risk of slight variations in what gets installed.
+We chose to use Yarn as a replacement for npm.
+It's faster and *guarantees* consistency -- as we deploy in various environments, we don't run the risk of slight variations in what gets installed.

 ### Install Project Dependencies